serizba/cppflow/README.md

 Since it uses TensorFlow 2 C API you just have to [download it](https://www.tensorflow.org/install/lang_c), check the [docs](https://serizba.github.io/cppflow/installation.html) to see a guide on how to do it.

-You can either install the library system wide or you can just place the contents of the archive in a folder called `libtensorflow2` in your HOME directory.

-Afterwards, you can run the examples:
+Afterwards, you can install the library:

 ```sh
 git clone git@github.com:serizba/cppflow.git